modswift/homebrew-mod_swift/README.md

     brew install mod_swift

 *(yes, the account is just modswift w/o underscore due to GitHub limitations)*

-### Install on Linux (or macOS w/o Homebrew)

-On macOS: We strongly advise that you rather use Homebrew, more importantly
-          the Apache provided by Homebrew.

-Ubuntu packages required (assuming you have Swift 3 installed already):

-    apt-get install \
-       pkg-config libapr1-dev libaprutil1-dev \
-       libxml2 apache2 apache2-dev \
-       libnghttp2-dev \
-       libaprutil1-dbd-sqlite3 \
-       libaprutil1-dbd-pgsql

-Install:

-    make install

-Thats it ;-)

 ## Check whether the installation is OK: